chetanbg1/cbg-microservice/README.md

 --
-	add spring security to each microservice for athentication and authorization create a central authentication service that gives out token(JWT) when user log in ensure each micro service use these tokens to let inly allowed users in. use SSL/TSL for secure communication.
+	add spring security to each microservice for athentication and authorization create a central authentication service that gives out token(JWT) when user log in ensure each micro service use these tokens to let only allowed users in. use SSL/TSL for secure communication.

  SAGA
  --
-  	we have distributed services to perform a taks in microservices eg ordering a food service 1- we place the order --> service 2 - payment made --> service 3- food dilivered what if the payment is made but no dilivery parterner is avalible , payment service does not know about the dilivery failure but your have already paid for the food that means application has failed to manage distributed transaction (a transaction that span across multiple micro services )
+  	we have distributed services to perform a task in microservices eg ordering a food service 1- we place the order --> service 2 - payment made --> service 3- food dilivered what if the payment is made but no dilivery parterner is avalible , payment service does not know about the dilivery failure but your have already paid for the food that means application has failed to manage distributed transaction (a transaction that span across multiple micro services )

-  	to handle such distributed transaction issues SAGA design pattern come in to picture each microservice can work has SAGA
+  	to handle such distributed transaction issues SAGA design pattern come in to picture each microservice can work on SAGA
     		update the current microservice and make required changes publish events to trigger the next transaction for the next microservice each micro service will do its task and create a event in sequencial order to trigger the next micro service